temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 ```

 Add any missing [environment variables](/references/web-ui-environment-variables) to the configuration files, and correct any incorrect values.
-Server names and certificates must match between frontend and internode.
+Server names and certificates must match between Frontend and internode.

 #### After restarting the Temporal Cluster